nrfconnect/sdk-nrf/samples/bluetooth/peripheral_lbs/README.rst

 ===============

 Green LED:
-   When the main loop is running (that is, the device is advertising), the LED blinks with a period of 2 seconds, duty cycle 50%.
+   Blinks, toggling on/off every second, when the main loop is running and the device is advertising.

 RGB LED:
    The RGB LED channels are used independently to display the following information: